siraben/eopl/README.md

 ## How to use
 ### Haskell LETREC REPL
-Run `make` to build the Haskell REPL for the language `LETREC`.
-The Standard ML reference implementations can be run with SML/NJ, by typing `use "letrec.sml"` into the SML prompt.
+Run `make` to build the Haskell REPL for the language `EXPLICIT-REFS`.
+The Standard ML reference implementations can be run with SML/NJ, by typing `use "ref.sml"` into the SML prompt.

 ### Standard ML Functions
 The most interesting function is probably `repf`, which accepts a